Skip to main content

 else:

-# Teams available — use it for non-trivial work
+# Teams available by default — use it for non-trivial work

 mode = "agent_teams" if avg_complexity >= 2.5 else "task_tool"